Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Betting Insights

-- The Hurricanes have gone 49-25 when favored on the moneyline this season.
+- The Hurricanes have won 49 of their 74 games when listed as a moneyline favorite this season (66.2%).

 - When it has played as a moneyline favorite with odds of -120 or shorter, Carolina has a 48-24 record (winning 66.7% of its games).